Close

 2.4 INTEGRATED REPORT

-Continuing with our commitment towards a sustainable future and focus on governance-based reporting, your Company has progressed to publish third Integrated Report highlighting the Company's efforts to empower all categories of customers and stakeholders with future-ready, smart energy solutions.
+Continuing with our commitment towards a sustainable future and focus on governance-based reporting, your Company has progressed to publish fourth Integrated Report highlighting the Company's efforts to empower all categories of customers and stakeholders with future-ready, smart energy solutions.

 3. IMPROVEMENT IN LEVERAGE RATIOS AND CASH FROM OPERATIONS

-4. MANAGEMENT DISCUSSION AND ANALYSIS
+4. MANAGEMENT DISCuSSION AND ANALYSIS

 The Management Discussion and Analysis, as required in terms of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 (Listing Regulations), is annexed to this Report.